SampahPlus/.github/README.md

 # Sampah+
+Introducing an innovative application called "Sampah+" designed to empower waste management enthusiasts by providing a comprehensive solution for waste classification through image recognition technology.
+This groundbreaking tool enables users to accurately identify different types of waste and receive tailored recommendations for effective waste handling.
+By enhancing user awareness and knowledge in waste management practices, "Sampah+" aims to promote independent waste management, ultimately contributing to a sustainable environment and community well-being.

 For further details on ScanCare, please visit our [Sampah+ Landing Page](https://landing-page-dot-sampahplus.et.r.appspot.com/) to delve deeper into what we offer.

 ## Download Our App